Cheer the Snowy Weather When You Hear This Favorite Winter Hit

 Hearing the opening bars of Leroy Anderson’s Sleigh Ride immediately evokes mental images of snow, Christmas, or just winter in general.
 Certainly not a summer heat wave!
 Yet Anderson composed this classic winter song during a heat wave in the summer of 1946.
 This demonstrates his skill in using musical imagery to great effect in his works.
 Sleigh Ride is no exception.

-The introduction throws us immediately into this winter wonderland, with the jingling sleigh bells and bouncy trumpet call, followed by flute snowflakes.
+The introduction throws us immediately into this winter wonderland.
+Anderson paints a vivid picture of jingling sleigh bells and bouncy trumpet calls, followed by flute snowflakes.
 I like the horn tension underneath the trumpets at the beginning.

 Then we get on our merry way, with the horse trotting through the snow.
 The main melody is so happy and light!
 There’s a smooth, longer line in the mid-range instruments that my bassoonist friend likes to say is the road the sleigh is traveling over.
 Listen for the reply in the trombones and bass voices after the first statement of the theme (0:20).

 The next section adds some temple blocks for the “horse hoof” effect.
 Not quite as funny as a pair of coconuts, but it gets the image across just the same.
 There’s a nice little countermelody going on in this section.
-It sounds like it’s in the violas, but I’m not positive on that as I’ve only performed the band version (do any of my readers know?).
-Then we hit a sforzando-piano chord at 0:42 (it’s suddenly accented then immediately softer) in the horns, which grows louder (crescendos) as the xylophone gives us a transition back into the main theme.
+It sounds like it’s in the violas, but I’m not positive on that as I’ve only performed the band version.
+We hit a sforzando-piano chord at 0:42 (it’s suddenly accented then immediately softer) in the horns, which grows louder (crescendos) as the xylophone gives us a transition back into the main theme.

 Dashing through the snow